mdrakiburrahman/spark-scala-framework/README.md

     │                               AlsAttractionsRecommenderTrainer.scala     <-
     │
     └───test                                                                   <- Artifact producing source directory for Testing Framework.
-        ├───data                                                               <- Subdirectory for integration testing with data (can be pointer to ADLS).
+        ├───data                                                               <- Subdirectory for integration testing with data (can be pointer to ADLS instead).
-        │   └───sigir17                                                        <- Subdirectory for data sources (can be pointer to ADLS).
+        │   └───sigir17                                                        <- Subdirectory for data sources.
-        │       ├───poiList-sigir17                                            <-
+        │       ├───poiList-sigir17                                            <- This Master dataset comprises various attractions/points-of-interest (POI) that are found in each of the 5 theme parks.
-        │       │       POI-caliAdv.csv                                        <-
+        │       │       POI-caliAdv.csv                                        <- California Adventure POIs.
-        │       │       POI-disHolly.csv                                       <-
+        │       │       POI-disHolly.csv                                       <- Disney Hollywood POIs.
-        │       │       POI-disland.csv                                        <-
+        │       │       POI-disland.csv                                        <- Disneyland POIs.
-        │       │       POI-epcot.csv                                          <-
+        │       │       POI-epcot.csv                                          <- Epcot POIs.
-        │       │       POI-MagicK.csv                                         <-
+        │       │       POI-MagicK.csv                                         <- Magic Kindgom POIs.
-        │       │       README.txt                                             <-
+        │       │       README.txt                                             <- Dataset Information.
         │       │
-        │       └───userVisits-sigir17                                         <-
+        │       └───userVisits-sigir17                                         <- This Transactional dataset comprises a set of users and their visits to various attractions in 5 theme parks.
-        │               README.txt                                             <-
+        │               README.txt                                             <- Dataset Information.
-        │               userVisits-disHolly-allPOI.csv                         <-
+        │               userVisits-disHolly-allPOI.csv                         <- Disney Hollywood User Visit Records.
         │
         └───scala                                                              <- Subdirectory for package hierarchy.
             └───com                                                            <- ...